maximilien/knfun/README.md

 3. Twitter Access Token - TWITTER_ACCESS_TOKEN
 4. Twitter Access Token Secret - TWITTER_ACCESS_TOKEN_SECRET

-To set these on your shell, do the following replacing the content in `"..."` with your key value
+To set these on your shell, do the following replacing the content in `"..."` (without the `"`) with your key value

 ```bash
 export TWITTER_API_KEY="your Twitter API key value here"